 What happens when you take someone like me to drop off a sofa at the dump?
 You end up with a car full of junk bound to be a cool project someday.
-Well this last weekend became this project’s someday.
+Well this last weekend became this project’s someday, a vintage industrial tray table.
 I started out with this slightly rusted tray.
 It looks like a paper tray without a bottom.
 Or maybe a vintage army tool chest stand.
 I’ve Googled it and can’t come up with anything else like it.
 Then I disassembled two pallets I found in a dumpster near my house.

 I carefully removed all of the nails by hammering them on the bottom and then pulled them out from the top with the back side of the hammer.
 The wood was long enough to fill the tray with just one cut on each end, but I thought that a diagonal pattern would be more interesting to look at.
 I dry fit them together and cut each one myself.
 Yep, I even set up our compound miter saw with no help, well, a little from my 10-year-old.
 And I made each cut with confidence (if you consider tightly squinted eyes that are actually closed and under hideous protective goggles confident).